-/But our regeneration did not destroy sin in our bodies.\
+Our regeneration did not destroy sin in our bodies.

-And sin in the body - the flesh - will continue to tempt you until you escape the body of corruption at your death or at the Rapture.
+And sin in the body - the flesh - will continue to tempt us until we escape the body of corruption at your death or at the Rapture.

 /But if you are a believer in Christ, you have already died to sin.\